 Looking at the Zoom story: privacy missteps in the CCPA era

-In the last month, Zoom found itself the subject of four class-action lawsuits alleging violation of CCPA by not obtaining proper consent from users about the transfer of their Zoom data to Facebook, among other misrepresented security measures.
-And while further guidance is expected from the California Attorney General on the regulation, private citizens are already availing themselves of the right to action under CCPA.
+In the span of just one month in 2020, Zoom found itself the subject of four class-action lawsuits alleging violation of CCPA by not obtaining proper consent from users about the transfer of their Zoom data to Facebook, among other misrepresented security measures.
+Private citizens quickly availed themselves of the right to action under CCPA without waiting for further guidance from the California Attorney General on the regulation.
 Consumers are becoming more savvy and aware of the trade-offs between convenience and privacy — and the value their data has for companies like Zoom.

 Consumers aren’t the only ones with their eyes on companies like Zoom.
-With enforcement actions under CCPA delayed to July 1, many brands have taken a wait-and-see approach, but the deadline hasn’t prevented attorneys general in Connecticut, New York and Florida from looking into Zoom’s privacy practices.
+When enforcement actions under CCPA delayed due too the pandemic, many brands took a wait-and-see approach, but the deadline extension didn’t prevented attorneys general in Connecticut, New York and Florida from looking into Zoom’s privacy practices.
 The New York attorney general’s office in particular issued a letter expressing concern “that Zoom’s existing security practices might not be sufficient to adapt to the recent and sudden surge in both the volume and sensitivity of data being passed through its network.
 While Zoom has remediated specific reported security vulnerabilities, we would like to understand whether Zoom has undertaken a broader review of its security practices.”